Ovarian Cancer Statistics In Australia

 At Hunter Valley Oncology, we understand that an ovarian cancer diagnosis can be frightening.

 After being referred to our Maitland or Newcastle cancer clinic by your GP, we’ll help you gain a clear understanding of your diagnosis and treatment options.
 Our compassionate oncologists aim to give you the guidance and care you need to feel supported throughout your cancer journey.

 At your first consultation, we will review your medical history (including your immediate family), so we recommend bringing some notes with you.
 Your oncologist will also need a list of your current medications.

 Once your diagnosis and treatment plan are clear, your treatment will begin at a centre located conveniently to you.
-Dr Paterson treats patients at Newcastle Private Hospital and Lake Macquarie Private Hospital in the Newcastle and Hunter region.
-See our locations for more details
+Our doctors treat patients at the Newcastle Private Hospital, and the Lake Macquarie Private Hospital, in the Newcastle and Hunter region.
+See our locations for more details.